-Among Vermont's children with COVID-19, there are currently no reported cases of multi-system inflammatory syndrome or deaths, and 10 hospitalizations.
 The percent of COVID-19 cases with no symptoms is higher among children.
-More than one quarter (26%) of cases among children had no symptoms reported.
+About one quarter (24%) of cases among children had no symptoms reported.

-66% of children with COVID-19 had known contact with somebody else who had COVID-19.
+55% of children with COVID-19 had known contact with somebody else who had COVID-19.

-20% of children with COVID-19 were part of an outbreak.
+21% of children with COVID-19 were part of an outbreak.